Menu

 They argued that substandard raw material, inadequate maintenance, and understaffing may have led to the tragedy.
 They blamed what they called gradual privatisation efforts as the reason for the mismanagement.

-Workers accused the management of negligence and inaction despite repeated concerns.
-They claimed that the plant was using sub-standard raw materials.
-They also alleged that outdated and risky equipment was not replaced despite raising complaints.
+Workers accused the management of negligence and inaction.
+They claimed that the plant was using sub-standard raw materials, and lacked quality control and supervision, besides using outdated equipment.

 Internal transfers caused severe mismanagement as people had to handle unfamiliar tasks, the workers said.
 It was also alleged that third-party bricks were used for the refractory wall of the ladle.